 Skip to main content

-The master's degree program in nursing at Carson-Newman University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The master's degree program in nursing and post-master's certificate program at Carson-Newman University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Deliver Primary Care as a Family Nurse Practitioner